unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `keyId` (required)

 > The `keyId` attribute value is the result of (one or more) flicks.
+>
+> Gestures are not nested: other gestures (such as flick, multiTap, longPress) are ignored on the key referenced by `keyId`.

 **Example**
 where a flick to the Northeast then South produces `Å`.